mprstacic/ciscowsa/README.md

 # ciscowsa
 Gets access policies, URL categories (custom and predefined ones) etc. from Cisco WSA XML config file.
-Output is customized for Palo Alto (SET commands) but can be easily customized further.
+Output is customized for Palo Alto NGFW (SET commands) but can be easily customized further.